-- Cash in a savings account or held in a Certificate of Deposit (CD)
+Cash held in a savings account or Certificate of Deposit (CD)

 But if interest rates rise, I should be able to earn much more in a regular savings account that carries no penalties for withdrawals like my CD.
-Further, the rise in interest rates could be accompanied by higher inflation, eroding my spending power.
+Further, the rise in interest rates could be accompanied by inflation higher than the interest-rate growth, eroding my spending power.

 I like to keep cash for emergency and unexpected bills, plus to position me favorably for a downturn in the market.
 But, purely as an investment, cash isn't safe from erosion in value.

 A diversified investment portfolio with index funds including those offered by robo-advisors

 - they offer diversification among uncorrelated asset classes (e.g., they put my eggs into multiple money-generating baskets that have each historically performed well at different times)